AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Moderation/agora_chat_moderation.md

 ### Check the moderation history

 You can check the history of the **text moderation**, **image moderation**, **profanity filter**, and **domain filter** on Agora Console.
-You can filter out the moderation items by the time period, session type, or moderation result.
+You can filter the moderation items by the time period, session type, or moderation result.
 You can also search for a specific item by the sender ID or receiver ID.

 ![history](Moderation_Image/history.png)

 ## User management

-You can impose a penalty on users for their violations.
+You can impose a penalty on users for repeated violations.
 The penalties can be applied as a global application setting, or only to a specific chat group or room.
 The following table lists all the user moderation options that Agora Chat supports:

 <table>
    <tr>